-Source: Columbia Threadneedle Investments as of March 31, 2018.
+Source: SIFMA; Columbia Threadneedle Investments; as of June 30, 2018.
+See disclosures for more information.

-The supply dynamics, or the volume and types of investable structured mortgage products, are very different from what they were before the financial crisis.
-Everything you watched and read about mortgages before the financial crisis was true: those "no doc" loans were basically issued with a file folder and a single piece of paper inside - an affidavit that the person taking the mortgage would pay back the loan.
-These mortgages were at the heart of the financial crisis in
+The biggest, and most obvious, area that has undergone a transformation is structured mortgage products.
+The supply dynamics-the volume and types of investable structured mortgage products-are very different than what they were before the financial crisis.

+Everything you watched and read about mortgages before and after the financial crisis was true: "no doc" loans, which were at the heart of the financial crisis in 2008, were basically issued with a file folder and a single piece of paper inside-an affidavit that the person taking the mortgage would pay back the loan.
+A lot of regulation has been implemented since then.